nextcloud/documentation/developer_manual/tutorial.rst

   }

 All database queries for that object should be put into a mapper class.
+This follows the `data mapper pattern <http://www.martinfowler.com/eaaCatalog/dataMapper.html>`_.
 The mapper class could look like this (more method examples are in the advanced_apptemplate):

 :file:`database/item.mapper.php`